gonzalobarbitta/terraform-flux/README.md

 For details on usage, please see the [chart readme](https://github.com/gonzalobarbitta/terraform-flux/tree/main/modules/flux).

-In this example, we are syncing cluster with one repository: https://github.com/gonzalobarbitta/httpbin
+This example syncs cluster with one repository: https://github.com/gonzalobarbitta/httpbin